Guest Artist Sponsor

 Joseph Giunta’s 30th Anniversary Season begins with the music that launched his career at the Des Moines Symphony – Mahler’s virtuosic “Titan” Symphony.
 Inon Barnatan, called “one of the most admired pianists of his generation” by the New York Times, makes his Des Moines debut playing Beethoven’s iconic “Emperor” Concerto.
 But first, the Symphony’s 81st Season, ‘Giunta Celebrates Bernstein,’ opens with one of Leonard Bernstein’s most beloved works – the witty, effervescent Candide Overture.

-Tickets: Single tickets are $15-$68 and will be available through Des Moines Performing Arts beginning August 1.
+Tickets: Single tickets are $15-$68 and are available through Des Moines Performing Arts.
 Please note single ticket prices are subject to a $5 increase on the day of the concert, excluding student rush tickets.

 The Des Moines Symphony welcomes children five years and older to attend performances.
 Children of any age are welcome to attend youth and family concerts.
 All children, regardless of age, must have their own ticket to attend performances.